js42721/fastrandom/README.md

 These generators are implemented in a non-thread-safe manner for the sake of performance.
-The recommended way to use them in a multithreaded application is to have each thread access its own isolated generator instance, thereby avoiding the need for synchronization or atomic updates (the stuff that makes Random slow).
-ThreadLocalRandom from Java 7 follows this route and is very fast as a result, though it is somewhat lacking as far as randomness is concerned since it uses the same algorithm as Random.
+The recommended way to use them in a multithreaded application is to have each thread access its own isolated generator instance, thereby avoiding the need for synchronization or atomic updates.